hazendaz/jmockit1/README.md

   - Testing confirmed to work from jdk 11 through jdk 25
   - New launcher pom in root to build entire project and entire project with demos are distributed to maven central now.

-Releasing

-  - Maven 'site' release currently does not handle well on multi module builds and therefore is not being released the the current time.
-This is being worked on.
-In meantime use the original site which is still available.